 Step 1: Print out your race track

-Print out your free printable race track.
-You can find it here.
+Print out your free printable race track here:

 Gather two dice and two toy cars.
 Place one car at the start of each race track, all ready to go.

-Ask your child to shake the two dice and write down the two numbers in the boxes on their game sheet.
+Ask your child to roll the two dice onto the board.

-Now help them move the racing car along the track to the first number on the dice.
+Now help your child move their race car along the track to the first number on the dice.

 Then ask them to move their car along further steps along the track, to match the number on the second dice.

-So your child should move their car along to number 1 and then move it on another four spaces, counting out loud until they reach number 6.
+So your child should move their car (here this is the yellow car) along to number 3.
+Then they should count out another 4 spaces, moving it along until they reach number 7.

-Reinforce the addition sum they have just done by saying ‘1 add 5 equals 6’.
+Reinforce the addition sum they have just done by saying ‘you see, 3 and 4 makes 7’.

 You can race your cars as many times as you like to see which one wins the race.

-Keep helping your child to move their cars correctly along the number track to add up the numbers on the dice.
+Keep helping your child to move their cars along the number track.
+Count out the spaces to add up the numbers on the dice.

-Once your child has played a few time you can extend their play and their learning by asking them to write down the addition sums they do each time they shake the dice and race the cars.
+Once your child has played a few times, you can extend the game by asking them to write down all the number bonds of the sum they have made.

 1 + 5 = 6